Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 ## Outline of tutorial:

 1. Introduction to DNA simulation with btree_chromo and LAMMPS
-2. Setting up and running your first simulation on Delta
+2. Setting up and running your simulation on Delta
+3. Generating an initial structure
-3. Modeling DNA initial structure and replication
+4. Modeling DNA replication
-4. Modeling chromosome dynamics
+5. Modeling chromosome dynamics
+6. A closer look at SMC dynamics
-5. Understanding btree_chromo commands
+7. Understanding btree_chromo commands
-6. Visualization with VMD
+8. Visualization with VMD

-Most of the content of this tutorial, including the implementation of energy terms for the DNA polymer, DNA disentanglement, and general procedure for simulating Brownian dynamics and energy minimization with LAMMPS on a GPU, is also explained in our recent manuscript[^thornburg2025] which you can go check it out on bioRxiv.
+Most of the content of this tutorial, including the implementation of energy terms for the DNA polymer, DNA disentanglement, and general procedure for simulating Brownian dynamics and energy minimization with LAMMPS on a GPU, is also explained in our recent manuscript[^thornburg2025] which you can check out on bioRxiv.
 The content on SMC blocking/bypassing and daughter chromosome partitioning without the need for an additional fictitious force is a work in progress.

-## 1. Introduction to DNA Simulation with btree_chromo and LAMMPS
+## 1. Introduction to DNA simulation with btree_chromo and LAMMPS

 Here, we simulate DNA replication and dynamics using the C++ program btree_chromo, available online at  [github.com/brg4/btree_chromo](https://github.com/brg4/btree_chromo).
 This program was created mainly for the purposes of simulating the minimal cell chromosome, but it can be used to simulate any circular chromosome.
 The main purpose of the program is to model replication states of the chromosome, as well as perform simulation of chromosome dynamics by calling [LAMMPS](https://www.lammps.org/#gsc.tab=0) (Large-scale Atomic/Molecular Massively Parallel Simulator), a molecular dynamics program from Sandia National Laboratories.